Perricone MD High Potency Classics: Firming Eye Lift Review

 Review

-Results you may expect from using Perricone MD High Potency Classics: Firming Eye Lift:
+Does Perricone MD High Potency Classics: Firming Eye Lift Work?

-Slightly moisturizing: Perricone MD High Potency Classics: Firming Eye Lift has a moisturizing rating of 1.7 out of 10.
+According to CreamScan analysis, Perricone MD High Potency Classics: Firming Eye Lift is slightly moisturizing, with a moisturizing rating of 1.7 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of Humectancy and Occlusivity: a low Humectancy of 1.8 out of 10 and a low Occlusivity of 1.6 out of 10.